Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 Of course, there is a lot more code running.
 You can use a full-fat disassembler such as Ghidra.
 This [dogbolt web disassembly](https://dogbolt.org/?id=8f1e28f5-3bfc-4d41-8be2-82c12f54487f) of a hello world program is enough to get an idea of what the output looks like.

+---

+Thank you for reading!
+Please email me any feedback at `process-loading <at> this domain` or leave it in the comments below.
+This article took me x hours over x weeks.

 Footnote:

 Nachos is confusing because semantics do not quite match linux